NissimAmira/EasitOpen/README.md

 ### Search & Add
 - **Google Places Integration**: Search for any business using Google Places API
 - **Comprehensive Results**: See business name, address, and current status
+- **Distance Sorting**: Sort search results by:
+  - Relevance (Google's default ranking)
+  - Near Me (distance from current location)
+  - Near Home (distance from saved home location)
+- **Distance Display**: See how far each result is from your reference location
 - **One-Tap Add**: Add businesses to your dashboard with a single tap
 - **Visual Feedback**: Added businesses show a green checkmark
 - **Persistent Results**: Search results remain visible after adding a business